dalmaboros/bowls-jquery/notes.md

 ## Bugs

-- Omniauth doesn't take you to Google sign in page, automatically signs you in with primary Google account
+- ~~Omniauth doesn't take you to Google sign in page, automatically signs you in with primary Google account~~ resolved on own

 ## Next steps (from Rails-only app)